-Our credit loss expense for the three months ended March 31, 2024 and 2023 was 0.8% and 1.9%, respectively, for non-purchase of receivable market ("non-POR") revenues.
-As the Company has increased sales activities in non-POR markets and focused on collection efforts, we have experienced a decrease in credit loss expense during the three months ended March 31, 2024.
+Our credit loss expense for the three months ended March 31, 2025 and 2024 was 0.9% and 0.8%, respectively, for non-purchase of receivable market ("non-POR") revenues.
+As the Company has increased sales activities in non-POR markets and focused on collection efforts, we have experienced an increase in credit loss expense during the three months ended March 31, 2025.